graasp/graasp-content-insights/README.md

 1. After cloning the repository, run `yarn install`
 2. Run `yarn start` to launch the project on a live local server; by default, the project will launch on [http://localhost:8000](#)
 3. Edit the source code!
-The main sections of the site are placed in `src/components`.
+The main content of the site is located in `/content`.
 When you finish editing, save your changes, and Gatsby will automatically reload [http://localhost:8000](#) to reflect them

 ### Deployment